Roads – 2. Legal agreement

 Please note that planning approval for a development does not guarantee that the TROs will be made.
 All TROs need to be sealed prior to the completion of the development.

-TROs are funded by the developer who is required to pay an initial £5,000 although the cost can vary from £3,000-12,000 depending on the number and complexity.
+TROs are funded by the developer who is required to pay an initial £6,000 although the total cost can vary depending on the number and complexity.

 Street names are usually required to process a TRO.